ava-labs/avalanchego/vms/platformvm/warp/payload/README.md

 # Payload

 An Avalanche Unsigned Warp Message already includes a `networkID`, `sourceChainID`, and `payload` field.
-The `payload` field is parsed into one of the types included in this package to be further handled by the VM.
+The `payload` field can be parsed into one of the types included in this package to be further handled by the VM.

 ## AddressedCall